dakadkart/xyz-documentation/docs/cli/space-invader/index.md

 ### Range

 This is ideal for properties with continuous numerical values (temperature, price, area, vote count, etc).
-It will apply a color palette from the minimum to maximum values of the property seen in the viewport.
+It applies a color palette from the minimum to maximum values of the property seen in the viewport.

 ![ca-gov-votes-range-precinct](screenshots/ca-gov-votes-range-precinct.png)